-See section 5 of the Consolidated Directors' Report of 2021.
+See section 5 of this Director's Report.

 4. CORPORATE GOVERNANCE

 In compliance with commercial law, the Annual Corporate Governance Report (ACGR), which details all corporate governance aspects at Prisa, forms part of this management report, and was authorized for issue by the Board of Directors.
 The ACGR is available at www.prisa.com.